nihilboy/anti/README.md

 # Automated Integration of anti-Reversing methods in PE executables
 ## Currently using the following techniques:<br />
 ### Unhooking
-##### - Disables function hooks by manually loading ntdll.dll from disk and check for modifications.
+##### - Disables user-mode function hooks by manually loading ntdll.dll from disk and check for modifications.
 ##### - If modifications exist it overwrites with the valid ntdll and calls anti-debug functions based on ntdll from there.
 ##### -_Todo: Unhooking for every loaded dll_